tomzox/ST_assembly/docs/editor.md

 a screen line and then pressing return.
 This implies a command cannot span more than one screen line.

-Generally, if commands require a parameter, they need to be separated by space from the command.
+Generally, when commands require parameters, they need to be separated by space from the command.
 In case the command takes multiple parameters, these are separated by comma; optionally there may be space before or after the comma.
 When entering an unknown command or unexpected parameters the editor will